Adder: Taxonomy

 The subspecies V. b. bosniensis and V. b. sachalinensis have been regarded as full species in some recent publications.

-The name 'adder' is derived from nædre, an Old English word that had the generic meaning of snake in the older forms of many Germanic languages.
+The name 'adder' is derived from nædre, an Old English word that meant snake in the older forms of many Germanic languages.
 It was commonly used in the Old English version of the Christian Scriptures for the devil and the serpent in the Book of Genesis.
 In the 14th century, 'a nadder' in Middle English was rebracketed to 'an adder' (just as 'a napron' became 'an apron' and 'a nompere changed into 'an umpire').

 In keeping with its wide distribution and familiarity through the ages, Vipera berus has a large number of common names in English, which include:

 Common European adder, common European viper, European viper, northern viper, adder, common adder, crossed viper, European adder, common viper, European common viper, cross adder, or common cross adder.

 In Welsh, it is called gwiber, a name derived from Latin vīpera.
 In Denmark, Norway and Sweden, the snake is known as hugorm, hoggorm and huggorm, roughly translated as 'striking snake'.
 In Finland, it is known as kyykäärme or simply kyy, in Estonia it is known as rästik, while in Lithuania it is known as angis.
 In Poland the snake is called żmija zygzakowata, which translates as 'zigzag viper', due to the pattern on its back.